googleapis/synthtool/synthtool/gcp/templates/node_library/CONTRIBUTING.md

 ## Running the tests

-1. To run the tests locally, you will need a Google Cloud Project with a [service account](https://cloud.google.com/docs/authentication/production#cloud-console) and an [API key](https://cloud.google.com/docs/authentication/api-keys)
+1. To run the tests locally, you will need a Google Cloud Project with a [service account](https://cloud.google.com/docs/authentication/production#cloud-console) and, for some tests, an [API key](https://cloud.google.com/docs/authentication/api-keys)

 1. Set the required environment variables.
 ```